adamtow/promptkit/docs/English.md

 	- after
 	- between
 - Repeat the prompt once or multiple times if the input is not validated.
 Optionally change the prompt message or type on each repetition of the prompt.
+- Access every response the user provided or just the final response.
-- Detect cancellation, no response, and successful responses by the user.
+- Detect and return user cancelled 🛑, no response ❓, and successful responses by the user.

 ### PromptKit Stories